mposysoev/plt/README.md

 cargo build --release
 ```

-3. Place executable file in directory: /usr/local/bin
+3. Place executable file in directory: /usr/local/bin (for Linux)
+For Windows: place executable file in any conviniet directory, after that add PATH to your Environment variables

 ### Easy way:
 1. Download the executable from the Release section
-2. Place it in directory: /usr/local/bin
+2. Place executable file in directory: /usr/local/bin (for Linux)
+For Windows: place executable file in any conviniet directory, after that add PATH to your Environment variables

 ## Usage